Walsh contracted COVID in Caribbean, says Mansingh

 “We do have further contingencies in the unfortunate event that somebody becomes symptomatic and requires hospitalisation, and they're dedicated COVID wing within their top hospitals, with COVID equipped ambulances which can come and pick you up, were that to happen.”

-He continued: “[Walsh] is asymptomatic and 80 per cent of positive tests remain asymptomatic, and we're hoping that he would just continue [being symptomatic].
+He continued: “[Walsh] is asymptomatic and 80 per cent of positive tests remain asymptomatic, and we're hoping that he would just continue [being asymptomatic].

 “He has to remain in isolation until he returns two negative tests which would usually take between one to two weeks.
 Until then, he'll just have to stay in that area.”